Data Processing Agreement

 5. Sub-Processors

-The Customer authorises TrakSolv to engage the sub-processors listed in Annex 3 and to add or replace sub-processors with reasonable prior notice.
+The Customer authorises TrakSolv to engage the sub-processors listed in Annex 3 and on our Sub-Processors page, and to add or replace sub-processors with reasonable prior notice so the Customer can object on reasonable data-protection grounds.
 TrakSolv imposes data-protection obligations on each sub-processor that are no less protective than this DPA and remains responsible for their performance.

 6. Assistance to the Controller